17 December 2021

 How long does it take the vaccine to work?

 After having both doses of the COVID-19 vaccine, most people will have immunity.
-This means they will be protected against COVID-19.
+This means they will be protected against serious illness from COVID-19.

 There is a chance you might still get COVID-19, even if you have the vaccine.

 Worldwide, vaccines save at least 2 to 3 million lives each year, and protect many more from lifelong illnesses.
 Billions of people have now received COVID-19 vaccines all over the world.